Buy cooperatively or purchase in bulk

 Department of General Services--State of California

-The State of California contracts with a variety of vendors for recycled products.
+The State of California contracts with a variety of vendors for recycled products and gets large discounts because the state is such a large purchaser.
 Schools are required to have a DGS billing code prior to using this contract.
 The DGS will bill each local agency an administrative fee for use of this statewide contract, but the savings are more than the fee.
-Visit www.green.ca.gov/EPP/Sources/Products.htm or call Jorge Lopez 916-375-4446
+You can use the new eProcurement process and search the various contracts for greener papers, supplies, cleaning products, and more.
+Visit www.dgs.ca.gov/BuyingGreen/Home.aspx or call Jorge Lopez 916-375-4446

 "Environmentally Preferable Purchasing" or "Green Purchasing" means integrating environmental and health factors into all procurement policies and decisions.
 Green purchasing can also save money, protect students and staff, and reduce liability—something schools everywhere should care about.